 With better collaboration, retailers can work together not just within their own organizations, but also as an industry and with law enforcement to report and share intel on the people causing the most harm.

-The collaboration between ORCAs and law enforcement on Auror’s Crime Intelligence Platform meant they were able to arrest two members of the group in November 2021.
-Work is continuing to apprehend the rest of the group by collaborating on Auror’s Crime Intelligence Platform.
+The collaboration between ORCAs and law enforcement on Auror’s Retail Crime Intelligence platform meant they were able to arrest two members of the group in November 2021.
+Work is continuing to apprehend the rest of the group by collaborating on Auror’s Retail Crime Intelligence platform.

 Seeing the bigger picture by connecting the dots